Zoom on the Westinghouse WGen5300DF

 Plug the ST Switch into one of your household 120V outlets, plug your appliances to the ST Switch, and connect the WGen5300DF to the ST Switch via the special outlet and a 120V cord.
 The generator will automatically turn on when the power goes out, and automatically turn off when the power returns.

 The Westinghouse WGen5300DF has a conventional, open frame design, of the following dimensions: L27 x W21.7 x H19.7 in, which offers support and allows it to be raised above ground level.
-The featured design is ideal for the outdoors and all tough environments.
+The device has been designed for tough environments and demanding outdoor use.

-Although this generator is technically considered 'portable' (in the sense that it can be moved), its 147 lbs make it incredibly difficult to manually lift and transport.
+While the generator is considered to be technically 'portable' (in the sense that you can move it), manually lifting and transporting it may be challenging, due to its high weight of 147 lbs.
 Nevertheless, thanks to its wheel kit and its folding handle (a decent solution to its lack of maneuverability), the generator can be easily moved, once placed the ground.

-Besides the classic documentation and an owner's manual (opens in a new tab) to get you promptly started, the Westinghouse WGen5300DF also comes with some accessories: funnel, battery charger, propane hose, tool kit, key fob and oil are included.
+While the standard documentation and an owner's manual (opens in a new tab), helpful for starting the device promptly, come with the Westinghouse WGen5300DF, the following accessories are also included: key fob, propane hose, tool kit, oil, battery charger and funnel.
 An official storage cover is also available, as a separate purchase.

 The Westinghouse WGen5300DF is EPA-approved and CARB-compliant.
 Thus, selling and purchasing this generator is allowed in each of the 50 states, including California.